Skip to main content

 Step 4: Refrigerate the salmon for 24 hours.

-Step 6: Using a sharp knife and a damp kitchen towel nearby, gently and thinly slice the salmon, after each slice, clean the blade of knife to ensure a clean cut each time.
+Step 6: Using a sharp knife and a damp kitchen towel nearby, gently and thinly slice the salmon.
+After each slice, clean the blade of the knife to ensure a clean cut each time.